RegiusMark/wallet/README.md

-# GODcoin Wallet
+# Regius Mark Wallet

-The GODcoin desktop wallet built with Electron and Vue.
+The Regius Mark desktop wallet built with Electron and Vue.
 This project is under heavy active development.

 ## Project setup
 ```